SBCURLEY/wsaa-assignments/README.md

 ![alt text](images/assign03_1.png)

-I define the url beginning and end, so that I can reuse this code for various data in the Central Statistics Office (CSO) of Ireland's API
+I define the url beginning and end, so that I can reuse this code for various datasets in the Central Statistics Office (CSO) of Ireland's API

 ![alt text](images/assign03_2.png)

-This function gets the API URL using a dataset name (which I can define later).
-I then send a GET request to fetch the dataset, and return a response.
+This function `getAllAsFile(dataset)`gets the dataset and saves the result in a JSON file called `cso.json`

 ![alt text](images/assign03_3.png)

-This function gets the data and saves it in JSON file called `cso.json`
+The below function `getAll(dataset)` gets the API URL using a dataset name (which I can define later). then sends a GET request to fetch the dataset, and returns a response.

 ![alt text](images/assign03_4.png)